BigGriff404/WebsiteBoilerPlate/MarkdownFiles/html.md

 Call to Action or CTA, is what you want your users to do when they first want to interact with.
 Depending on the ultimate goal, you may use this feature to contact the user, grow your email subscribers, purchase products or learn more about the company.

 I used the CTA to say "Let's Meet" because I want to be able to reach a client quickly through email.

+## Footer

+I use the `<footer>` element so it may hold more links to explore and contact information.

 ***